-FerriScan is now positioned to become a routine part of the clinical diagnosis and management of iron loading disorders as well as playing a major role in the testing and monitoring of drugs used to treat these conditions.
+FerriScan is now positioned to become a routine part of the clinical diagnosis and management of iron loading disorders, as well as playing a major role in the testing and monitoring of drugs used to treat these conditions.

-FINANCIAL YEAR HIGHLIGHTS
+FINANCIALYEAR HIGHLIGHTS

-• October 2004 and April 2005 - RHAS's scientific team, along with collaborators, publish first manuscripts in leading international peer-reviewed journals, demonstrating the clinical application of FerriScan.

-• November 2004 - RHAS is awarded a \$212,000 grant from the Australian Commonwealth Government's Biotechnology Innovation Fund (BIF) to fund proof-of-concept studies into the development of a non-invasive test to measure liver fibrosis.
-The results of this program are expected in the first quarter of 2006.

-• December 2004 - The Australian Therapeutic Goods Administration (TGA) completed their conformity assessment of FerriScan.
+- October 2004 and April 2005 RHAS's scientific team, along with collaborators, publish first manuscripts in leading international peer-reviewed clinical journals, demonstrating the clinical application of FerriScan. - November 2004 RHAS is awarded a \$212,000 grant from the Australian Commonwealth Government's Biotechnology Innovation Fund (BIF) to fund proofof-concept studies into the development of a noninvasive test to measure liver fibrosis.
+The results of this program are expected in the first quarter of 2006. - December 2004 The Australian Therapeutic Goods Administration (TGA) completed their conformity assessment of FerriScan.
 This resulted in FerriScan being included on the Australian Register of Therapeutic Goods (ARTG) in January 2005 and allowed commercial marketing of the product to commence in Australia.
-The TGA review of the technology also resulted in the granting of a CE Mark for FerriScan, allowing marketing of the product in Europe.

-• January 2005 - Following the submission of a pre-market notification [510(k)] in December 2004, the United States Food and Drug Administration (FDA) granted US marketing clearance for FerriScan.
-This milestone was achieved some 8 months ahead of schedule.

-• March 2005 - The DCA Group, Australia's largest diagnostic imaging company, entered into an agreement with RHT to launch FerriScan through their MRI operations in Australia.

-• April 2005 - Australian pilot marketing phase commences.

-• May 2005 - Shareholders approve at a General Meeting to acquire 100% of Inner Vision Biometrics Pty Ltd (IVB), now renamed to Resonance Health Analysis Services Pty Ltd. Prior to this acquisition, Resonance Health Ltd (RHT) had 51% voting rights in IVB and was investing to build 51% ownership.

-• RHAS generates initial revenue (\$121,000) from sales of FerriScan to both patient customers through Australian pilot marketing activities, and commercial clients (through provision of FerriScan to Novartis Pharmaceuticals).
+The TGA review of the technology also resulted in the granting of a CE Mark for FerriScan, allowing marketing of the product in Europe. - January 2005 Following the submission of a premarket notification [510(k)] in December 2004, the United States Food and Drug Administration (FDA) granted US marketing clearance for FerriScan.
+This milestone was achieved some 8 months ahead of schedule. - March 2005 The DCA Group, Australia's largest diagnostic imaging company, entered into an agreement with RHT to launch FerriScan through their MRI operations in Australia. - April 2005 Australian pilot marketing phase commences. - May 2005 Shareholders approve at a General Meeting to acquire 100% of Inner Vision Biometrics Pty Ltd (IVB).
+Prior to this acquisition, Resonance Health Ltd (RHT) had 51% voting rights in IVB and was investing to build 51% ownership. - RHAS generates initial revenue (\$121,000) from sales of FerriScan to both patient customers through Australian pilot marketing activities, and commercial clients (through provision of FerriScan to Novartis Pharmaceuticals).